-Note: Department committee has to assess the progress of the student for every two weeks.
+Note : Department committee has to assess the progress of the student for every two weeks.

-DISSERTATION/PHASE-II

-Instruction 32 PHours per Week
+DISSERTATION / PHASE-II

-Duration of SEE Viva - Voce
+Instruction Duration of SEE SEE CIE Credits 32 Hours per week Viva - Voce 100 Marks 100 Marks 16

-SEE 100 Marks

-CIE 100 Marks

-Credits 16

-Course Outcomes: At the end of the course:
+At the end of the course:

 - 1. Students will be able to use different experimental techniques and will be able to use different software/ computational/analytical tools. - 2.
-Students will be able to design and develop an experimental set up/equipment/test rig. - 3.
-Students will be able to conduct tests on existing set ups/equipment and draw logical conclusions from the results after analyzing them. - 4.
+Students will be able to design and develop an experimental set up/ equipment/test rig. - 3.
+Students will be able to conduct tests on existing set ups/equipments and draw logical conclusions from the results after analyzing them. - 4.
 Students will be able to either work in a research environment or in an industrial environment. - 5.
 Students will be conversant with technical report writing and will be able to present and convince their topic of study to the engineering community.